saymrwulf/cnn-quant-lab/notes.md

-2018-05-06T04:49:00 - Quick fix, referencing a known issue from the official repo (cnn-quant-lab) 2018-05-06T02:03:00 - Minor doc updates: linking to article on quantization (cnn-quant-lab) 2018-05-25T21:25:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (cnn-quant-lab)
+2018-05-06T04:49:00 - Quick fix, referencing a known issue from the official repo (cnn-quant-lab) 2018-05-06T02:03:00 - Minor doc updates: linking to article on quantization (cnn-quant-lab) 2018-05-25T21:25:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (cnn-quant-lab) 2018-05-25T20:40:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (cnn-quant-lab)